 What kind of Bulgur Wheat is used for Tabouli?

 Bulgur wheat is a common Middle Eastern ingredient and is traditionally used in Tabouli salad.
 The recipe calls for fine or extra fine bulgur wheat.
 Some brands label it as "fine" while others may have a numeric scale - look for #1 for the finest variety.
 Coarse bulgur wheat I would only use as a last resort, and it would require pre-cooking before using in the salad.
 This is an example of fine bulgur wheat.
+If you want a salad using coarse bulgur, check this one out.

 Tips for making the best Tabouli Salad